 Festivals & Fast Cars – Events & Entertainment

 The Heart of Finland boasts a fine selection of major and lesser events throughout the year, with something entertaining happening somewhere most of the time.
 Perhaps the most famous of these events is the Neste Rally, part of the World Rally Championship and one of their best viewed and most anticipated events every year.
-There is also the FinnMETKO Heavy Machinery Fair, for fans of big motors.
+There is also the FinnMETKO Heavy Machinery Fair (2020), for fans of big motors.
 In counterpoint, the Mänttä Music Festival is dedicated to classical music for piano, while the Witch Trial Noitakäräjät event is a celebration of a very unusual part of Finnish rural history.
-Himos hosts their own Midsummer Festival, a live music event with a multitude of Finnish stars, and there are also the Iskelmä Festival, the Jysäri Dance Music Festival, and the FinnHits Festival to enjoy.
+Himos hosts their own Midsummer Festival, a live music event with a multitude of Finnish stars, and there are also the Iskelmä Festival and the Jysäri Dance Music Festival to enjoy.

 The Towns at the Heart of Finland